theodorosploumis/drupal-best-practices/README.md

 # Drupal CMS Best Practices

 > This is a short, opinion based, **short list** with common best practices for developing a Drupal (8.x) website.
+> Best practices are simply generic suggestions.
+Specific workflows, practices and exceptions will always be needed on some projects.

 ## Usage